Azure-Samples/iot-edge-opc-plc/README.md

 Adds a simple boiler to the address space.

 Features:
-- BoilerStatus is a complex type that shows: Temperature, pressure and heater state
+- BoilerStatus is a complex type that shows: Temperature, Pressure and HeaterState
 - Method to turn heater on/off
 - When the heater is on, the bottom temperature increases by 1 degree/s, the top temperature is always 5 degrees less than the bottom one
 - Pressure is calculated as 100000 + bottom temperature